Coco Gauff: Personal life

 Gauff is a Christian.
 Since she was eight years old, she has prayed with her father before every match that she and her opponent would be safe.
 After winning the Cincinnati Open in August 2023, she said: "...
 I'd like to thank my Lord and Savior, Jesus Christ.
 I spent a lot of nights alone, crying trying to figure it out.
 I still have a lot to figure out, but I thank Him for covering me."
 After winning her first major title in September 2023, she said: "...
 I don't pray for results, I just ask that I get the strength to give it my all and whatever happens happens.
 I'm so blessed in this life."

 Gauff's tennis idols are Serena and Venus Williams.
 "Serena Williams has always been my idol...and Venus," she has said.
 "They are the reason why I wanted to pick up a tennis racquet."
-Gauff first met Serena when she won the Little Mo national tournament at the age of eight, and later met her again to film a commercial for Delta Air Lines and at the Mouratoglou Academy.
+Gauff first met Serena when she won the Little Mo' national tournament at the age of eight, and later met her again to film a commercial for Delta Air Lines and at the Mouratoglou Academy.
 After defeating Venus Williams at Wimbledon in 2019, Gauff expressed her respect when they shook hands at the net.
 "I was just telling her thank you for everything she's done for the sport," Gauff said.
 "She's been an inspiration for many people.
 I was just really telling her thank you."

 Gauff stated in 2020 that she had experienced depression and stress related to her sporting career, though her parents clarified that she was not diagnosed with depression in the clinical sense, and had not sought medical attention relating to her psychological well-being.

 Gauff is a fan of anime, including My Hero Academia.
+She runs an "editing account" on TikTok, mainly of anime dramas.

-Gauff is a huge fan of popular YouTubers and streamers Ludwig Ahgren, Valkyrae & Kai Cenat.
+Gauff is a fan of popular YouTubers and streamers Ludwig Ahgren, Valkyrae, and Kai Cenat.

 In July 2023, Gauff and actress Storm Reid helped fund a new playground and purple-painted tennis courts in East Atlanta's Brownwood Park.